SalmaSecurity/AzureSentinel-Tutorial/How-to-start.md

-# Deploying Azure Sentinel: Step-by-Step Guide
+# How to start: Step-by-Step Guide

-## 3.2.5.
-Creating a Log Analytics Workspace and Activating Azure Sentinel
+## Creating a Log Analytics Workspace and Activating Azure Sentinel

 To deploy Azure Sentinel, it's recommended to create a dedicated Log Analytics workspace rather than using an existing one.
 Here’s a simplified guide to get started: